hello-damiro/etch-a-sketch/README.md

 Work on js to create the following:

-1. create a variable equal to dimension of the canvas `canvas-size`
+1. create a variable equal to dimension of the canvas `dimension`
 2. create a `canvas` div
 3. create a `column-container` inside the `canvas`
-4. inside the `column-container` create multiple containers to contain numerous `pixel` divs equal to `canvas-size`
+4. inside the `column-container` create multiple containers to contain numerous `pixel` divs equal to `dimension`
-5. multiply `column-container` equal to `canvas-size`
+5. multiply `column-container` equal to `dimension`
 6. using js, create a functionality for the `pixel` to react on mouse event

 ### Structure